How to Write Personilized Emails to Candidates with AmazingHiring

 Follow the developer resources links in AmazingHiring and find specific projects.

 - “Mike, I’ve seen your X repository on GitHub!
 Great job!”

-This way you are sure to attract a candidate’s attention and establish the contact.
-The developer will be pleased by the fact that you value his achievements.
-In return, he will pay attention to your work as well (but we know that you looked it all up in his AmazingHiring profile 😉
+This way you are sure to attract a candidate’s attention and establish contact.
+The developer will be pleased by the fact that you value their achievements.
+In return, they will pay attention to your work as well (but we know that you looked it all up in their AmazingHiring profile 😉

 Find out which technologies a developer is proficient in.
 It is a bad idea to offer a vacancy where the requirements do not match the candidate’s skills and professional interests.

 There is full information on the technical stack in the AmazingHiring candidate card.
 The medals represent the achievements in the specified technologies.